 'For more information and ideas, watch the How to Research your Career Options webinar recording.

 Type in the jobs you’ve done into the Skills Match to see what other jobs you could do; take a career quiz to get more ideas on jobs you are suited for; and find out which jobs and industries are in demand.

 2. Check out the LinkedIn profiles of La Trobe graduates

 Look at the career profiles of La Trobe graduates.
 You can do this by using LinkedIn's Alumni tool.
 You'll need a LinkedIn account, and once you are logged in, you can look at the types of jobs, industries and companies that La Trobe graduates have gone on to work in.
 You can use this research tool to find professionals to connect with - perhaps even find yourself a mentor or someone to conduct an informational interview with!

-Tip 2: Find jobs that match my skills
+3. Search jobs that match my skills

 Search for jobs based on criteria such as your study major or the strongest skills you have developed (like teamwork, analytical, problem-solving).
 Visit Seek or CareerOne and enter the skill or study major into the keyword search field.
 You will find a range of jobs matching your skills including those that you never knew existed.
 Use the data you gather through this exercise to identify a few career areas that may interest you, and do some further research to learn more.